-- 65. (1) Immediately after the last voter who was in the queue at 6.00pm or in the case of pre-poll at the time approved by the Electoral Commission has voted, the presiding officer must announce that the polls are closed. and the counting of the ballot papers shall begin immediately after the close of the polls. - (2) On polling day, the counting of the ballot papers shall begin as soon as practicable after the close of the polls.
+65. (1) Immediately after the last voter who was in the queue at 6.00pm or in the case of pre-poll at the time approved by the Electoral Commission has voted, the presiding officer must announce that the polls are closed.

+(2) On polling day, the counting of the ballot papers shall begin as soon as practicable after the close of the polls.